 Loki has always been mischievous and cunning, but during the early days, his cunning was at the service of Asgard and the Gods enjoyed his company, as he was blood-brother to the Allfather himself.
 If there ever was a turning point to Loki’s demeanor, perhaps this story is where the seeds of betrayal were planted.

 There was a time in which the eternal bliss of Asgard brought boredom to Loki, who wished to travel and explore new realms.
 He went to Freyja and asked her to borrow her Falcon Feather Cloak, who could transform the wearer into a falcon, allowing him or her to fly through the nine realms.

 Holding Loki in good esteem, she promptly agreed, and her maidservant Fulla fetched the Feather Cloak and draped it over Loki’s shoulders.
 Loki immediately flew away, eager to experience the freedom of flying as a falcon.

 Loki travels led him to Jotunheim, home of the giants, where he came across a circle of green fields that he had never seen before.
 They were enclosed by a jumble of silver and gray rocks that stretched for as far as the eye could see, with a great hall on its middle.
 Flying towards the hall, Loki settled on a window ledge, where he saw a giant and his two daughters feasting.

-The servant put the hawk into his master’s cupped hands, and Geirrod held it firmly, carefully examined his new bird.
-When the giant peered into the hawk’s eyes he gasped in surprise for he knew that it was no hawk, but some being in disguise.
+The servant put the falcon into his master’s cupped hands, and Geirrod held it firmly, carefully examined his new bird.
+When the giant peered into the falcon's eyes he gasped in surprise for he knew that it was no falcon, but some being in disguise.